A Comprehensive Approach

 Our current strategy for safeguarding your content entails a robust infrastructure, archival options, regular maintenance schedule, and an array of services that we know many individual institutions find difficult to provide for themselves.
 We protect your intellectual assets against a variety of threats, from the passage of time to direct, malicious attacks to the service.
 We take these threats seriously and constantly evaluate the level of security our system provides.

-Digital Commons is a high-availability platform that utilizes a distributed file system to provide fast and reliable access for content upload and delivery worldwide.
-Our service offers unlimited storage, offsite backups on Amazon Glacier, and the option to receive archives via Amazon S3.
+Digital Commons is a high availability platform that employs a modern, cloud-based architecture to provide fast and reliable access for content upload and delivery worldwide.
+Our service offers unlimited storage, built-in redundancy and backups, and the option to receive archives via Amazon S3.
 Our provision of permanent URLs to repository records underscores our commitment to the preservation of information and objects in the long term.

 In the remainder of this document, we highlight key services employed to safeguard your content.
 We encourage you to read carefully and let us know how we can improve our services for the future.